Crime in China

-Crime is present in various forms in China.
-The Chinese government does not release unified exact statistics on crime rates and the rate of criminal offending due to such information being considered sensitive.
+The government of the People's Republic of China does not release exact unified statistics on crime rates and the rate of criminal offending.
 Scarce official statistics released are the subject of much academic debate due to allegations of statistical fabrication, under-reporting and corruption.
+The illegal drug trade in China is a significant driver of violent crime, including murder.

+According to the Global Organized Crime Index (2023), China is grappling with deep-seated criminal activities across diverse markets, while its resilience is limited by corruption and the centralized control of governance and information.

 History

-A distinguishing feature of the Qin empire was its treatment of criminals: harsh but careful and fair.
+A distinguishing feature of the Qin dynasty was its treatment of criminals: harsh but careful and fair.
 Succeeding dynasties moderated the law in various ways.
-In Ming times, commercialization and urbanization meant that scams abounded.
-Fences who disposed of stolen goods throve.

-The People's Republic of China was established in 1949 and, from 1949 to 1956, underwent the process of transferring the means of production to common ownership.
+In the Ming dynasty, commercialization and urbanization meant that scams abounded.
+Fences who disposed of stolen goods thrived.
+The People's Republic of China (PRC was established in 1949 and, from 1949 to 1956, underwent the process of transferring the means of production to common ownership.
 During this time, the new government worked to decrease the influence of criminal gangs and reduce the prevalence of narcotics and gambling.
 Efforts to crack down on criminal activity by the government led to a decrease in crime.

 Between 1949 and 1956, larceny, arson, rape, murder, and robbery were major nonpolitical offenses.
 The majority of economic crimes were committed by business people who engaged in tax evasion, theft of public property, and bribery.

 Government officials also engaged in illegal economic activity, which included improperly taking public property and accepting bribes.
 Between 1957 and 1965, rural areas experienced little reported crime.
 Crime rates increased later.
 The year 1981 represented a peak in reported crime.
 This may have been correlated to the economic reform in the late 1970s, which allowed some elements of a market economy and gave rise to an increase in economic activity.
 Below is a comparison of reported cases of crime from 1977 to 1988 (excluding economic crimes):

 Crime by youth increased rapidly in the 1980s.
 Crime by youths consisted 60.2% of total crime in 1983, 63.3% in 1984, 71.4% in 1985, 72.4% in 1986, and 74.3% in 1987.
 The number of fleeing criminals increased over the years.
 Economic crimes have increased in recent years.
 From 1982 to 1988, the total number of economic crimes were 218,000.

 In 1989, a total of 76,758 cases of economic offenses were registered, which included bribery, smuggling, and tax evasion.
 The changes in economic policy had an influence on the characteristics of criminality.
-Since the Second Plenary Session of the Eleventh Central Committee of the Chinese Communist Party, crime has increased and diversified.
+Since the second plenary session of the eleventh Central Committee of the Chinese Communist Party, crime has increased and diversified.